qiaoliuhub/friendsquare/README.md

 ## Data Generation and Ingestion

 Streaming data is simulated with Kafka producer based on Foursquare user pool and venue pool in [foursquare_dataset 04/2012](https://archive.org/details/201309_foursquare_dataset_umn).
 Historical data was consumed with HDFS, blocked into 20MB and cached on HDFS.
-Streaming data was consumed with Spark_streaming with rate 300/s.
-This rate is set to be higher than average rate in archived foursquare_dataset 04/2012 (1.6/s) to stress streaming processing.
+Streaming data was consumed with Spark_streaming.
+Streaming rate is set to be higher than average rate in archived foursquare_dataset 04/2012 (100-300/s) to stress streaming processing.
 Json format is like: {"userid": 1674265, "venueid": 679489, "rating": 2, "created_at": "2017-02-14 08:17:30"}

 ## Batch processing